 This action provoked the heirs of Sir Robert Heath to also

-clamour for a restoration of their own rights, since Heath had
+clamor for a restoration of their own rights, since Heath had

 Questions about the relationship between king, law, and parliament, which could be traced back to the 1530s, remained prominent in early Stuart politics.
-Focusing on the parliamentary reaction to the decision by the King's Bench judges to refuse bail to the Five Knights who were imprisoned by order of Charles I for objecting to the Forced Loan of 1626-27, it is argued that the agitation leading to the passage of the Petition of Right was caused primarily by John Selden's allegation that Attorney General Heath, on orders from the king, intended to enroll a form of judgment in the court record that would have made a binding precedent in favour of the royal prerogative even though the judges themselves expressly forbade him from doing so.
+Focusing on the parliamentary reaction to the decision by the King's Bench judges to refuse bail to the Five Knights who were imprisoned by order of King Charles I for objecting to the Forced Loan of 1626-27, it is argued that the agitation leading to the passage of the Petition of Right was caused primarily by John Selden's allegation that Attorney General Robert Heath, on orders from the King, intended to enroll a form of judgment in the court record that would have made a binding precedent in favour of the royal prerogative even though the judges themselves expressly forbade him from doing so.

 A plan in which the Vassalls, a prominent Puritan family to which reference has already been made, were interested for the settlement of a body of Huguenot refugees within its limits failed.
 After that Sir Robert Heath assigned his interest in the province, according to one account, to Samuel Vassall and to the heirs of Sir Richard Grenville, and according to another to Lord Maltravers, the heir of the Earl of Arundel, from whom it passed to the Duke of Norfolk and his family.
 Both claims were quite shadowy.
 Though the province was thus neglected by the immediate grantees, the faint beginnings of settlement were made within the northern part of the region by emigrants from Virginia, while certain New Englanders became interested in trade and colonization near Cape Fear.
 Thus early, and in both these localities, a certain nonconformist trend was given to the development of the province.